FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Introduction

-In this work, we present~\textsc{Flowr.root}, a foundational framework for structure-based generative chemistry designed to address the continuum from large-scale pre-training through project-specific adaptation.~\textsc{Flowr.root} integrates \textit{de novo}, interaction- and pharmacophore-, as well as fragment-conditioned ligand generation with multi-endpoint affinity prediction and per-sample confidence estimation.
-Built on the~\textsc{FLOWR.multi} backbone~\citep{model:flowr}, the model employs a three-stage training strategy: (1) large-scale pre-training on billions of ligands and millions of protein–ligand complexes with diverse affinity labels, (2) fine-tuning on curated, higher-fidelity datasets, and (3) project-specific adaptation via parameter-efficient fine-tuning and multi-objective guidance through importance sampling.
-Critically,~\textsc{Flowr.root} jointly trains its confidence and affinity prediction modules with structure generation, enabling affinity to actively shape the generative trajectory and facilitating rapid adaptation to project-specific data distributions.
-This design supports the model's intended role as a continuously evolving companion throughout early-stage drug discovery campaigns—assisting in motif identification, core expansion, and R-group design through sustained refinement on incoming structure-activity data.
+\rebuttal{ In this work, we present \textsc{Flowr.root}, a foundation model for structure-based drug design that spans large-scale pre-training to project-specific adaptation.
+Within a single architecture, \textsc{Flowr.root} unifies \textit{de novo}, interaction- and pharmacophore-conditional, and fragment-conditioned ligand generation with multi-endpoint affinity prediction and confidence estimation.
+The model employs a three-stage training strategy that leverages datasets of varying fidelity: (1) large-scale pre-training on billions of ligands and millions of protein–ligand complexes with diverse affinity labels, (2) refinement on curated, higher-quality structural data, and (3) project-specific adaptation via parameter-efficient Low-Rank Adaptation (LoRA)~\cite{hu2022lora} and multi-objective guidance through importance sampling~\cite{model:pilot}.
+This joint training paradigm allows affinity prediction to directly guide the generative process without external scoring functions, while supporting rapid adaptation to project-specific data.
+In addition, we introduce flexible fragment-conditional generation modes—including local fragment growing and replacement for spatially targeted modifications enabled by a mixed isotropic-anisotropic prior placement strategy.
+Combining joint structure and affinity prediction with fragment-based elaboration, affinity guidance enables effective sampling and ranking of local chemical spaces.
+On established benchmarks, \textsc{Flowr.root} achieves $0.97$ PoseBusters-validity for pocket-conditional ligand generation and Pearson correlations of up to $0.86$ for binding affinity prediction on the FEP+/OpenFE benchmark.
+Together, these capabilities position \textsc{Flowr.root} as a versatile tool for early-stage drug discovery, from hit identification through lead optimization.}